In order to establish a Border Gateway Protocol (BGP) session with us, customers must meet the following requirements:

 Supported BGP Customer Community Info:

 We allow customers to manipulate their network announcements by sending BGP communities.
-Customers can send communities to adjust Integra local preference, and modify export behavior.
+Customers can send communities to adjust Allstream local preference, and modify export behavior.
 Customers can use various combinations of these communities to control their inbound traffic flows.

 We strip any unrecognized BGP communities received from the customer.
 WE do not propagate any BGP communities to non-customers, originated by us or otherwise.